Parenting, abortion, or adoption — if you’re facing an unplanned pregnancy, you’re likely constantly playing out each of these scenarios in your head.

 3. Pelvic Inflammatory Disease

 If there’s any chance you’re infected with chlamydia, you should refrain from taking the abortion pill.
-Women who have chlamydia have a 23% greater risk of Pelvic Inflammatory Disease (PID).
+Women who have chlamydia at the time of an abortion have an increased risk of Pelvic Inflammatory Disease (PID).
 PID may lead to ectopic pregnancies, infertility, abscesses, and chronic pain.1

 4. Mental Health Struggles